 The alternative series will model what the count would have been if Universal Credit had always been in place since 2013.
 This means that it will include those claiming unemployment benefits as well as those people who may not have been claiming at the time, but who would have been required to look for work had Universal Credit been in place.
 Therefore we would not expect the alternative series to show an abrupt change in trend when an area starts operating Full Service (unlike the main claimant count series).

 Specifically, the alternative series will include:

-The DWP will publish alternative claimant count figures for every month from January 2013 to November 2018.
-Figures will be available for all parliamentary constituencies in Great Britain.
-The initial publication will not include figures for Northern Ireland, but these may become available at a later date.
-New figures will be published every quarter.
+The DWP publishes alternative claimant count figures for every month from January 2013.
+Figures were initially only available for parliamentary constituencies in Great Britain, but figures for Northern Ireland constituencies will be published for the first time in January 2020.
+New figures are published every quarter.

 The Library publishes constituency data for both claimant count series on our Constituency data dashboard and in our monthly briefing paper, People claiming unemployment benefits by constituency.